jamos94/PyMongo/README.md

     - Locate where they in your file system and follow the commands below to access the mongo shell.
         - You will need to know how to do this later when creating, reading, updating, and deleting items.
  ![enableMongo](https://user-images.githubusercontent.com/71840637/142474435-bff1d74b-5e6c-4e46-adf1-68d9e8db4105.jpg)

+3) Importing a database in the terminal
-3) The database is imported into MongoDB.
+- The database is imported into MongoDB.
 This meets the requirement of using existing data in the database.
-Notice, we moved to the file where mongoDB is located through the terminal.
-Then used the following command to import the file also located in the same directory.
-When the data is imported it will display the amount of document imported or if unsuccessful it will state the amount of documents unsuccessfully imported.
+- Notice, we moved to the file where MongoDB is located through the terminal.
+- Then used the following command to import the file also located in the same directory.
+    - When the data is imported it will display the amount of document imported or if unsuccessful it will state the amount of documents unsuccessfully imported.
+        -   NOTICE: This is done through the terminal, not the Mongo shell

 ![AACimported](https://user-images.githubusercontent.com/71840637/142472230-756155ab-9493-4d39-a755-145705fa9263.jpg)